Skip to main content

 }

-Per-request webhooks are signed with your org’s primary webhook secret (available via GET /verify), not a per-subscription secret.
-The signature format is the same.
+This fires against your org’s primary webhook secret (from GET /verify), not a per-subscription one.
+Same signature scheme.

 Payload shape